andymcmillan/andymcmillan/canon.md

 Inspired by [David Cole](http://davidcole.me/), this is the beginnings of my personal canon; materials and media that have influenced my thinking and that I wish to refer back to regularly for guidance.

+The intention is for this to be constantly edited, with sources coming and going as my interests change and I expose myself to more of other people’s thinking.

 # Writing

 * Still collecting.